Hurricane Rita: Meteorological history

 Once in the Gulf of Mexico, Rita passed over the extremely warm Loop Current during the midday hours of September 21, enabling continued strengthening.
 As a result, the hurricane's wind field significantly expanded and the storm's barometric pressure quickly fell.
-By 1800 UTC that day, Rita attained Category 5 hurricane intensity, the highest category on the Saffir–Simpson hurricane wind scale.
-Favorable conditions allowed for additional development, and at 0300 UTC on September 22, Rita reached its peak intensity with maximum sustained winds of 180 mph (285 km/h) and a minimum barometric pressure of 895 mbar (hPa; 26.43 inHg), making it the strongest tropical cyclone ever recorded in the Gulf of Mexico.
+By 18:00 UTC that day, Rita attained Category 5 hurricane intensity, the highest category on the Saffir–Simpson hurricane wind scale.
+Rita's intensification phase was accompanied by an unprecedentedly abundant outbreak of lightning within the storm's eyewall.
+Favorable conditions allowed for additional strengthening, and at 0300 UTC on September 22, Rita reached its peak intensity with maximum sustained winds of 180 mph (285 km/h) and a minimum barometric pressure of 895 mbar (hPa; 26.43 inHg), making it the strongest tropical cyclone ever recorded in the Gulf of Mexico and up until that point the third strongest hurricane in Atlantic history.
 At the time, it was located 310 mi (500 km) south of the Mississippi River Delta.

-Rita maintained Category 5 hurricane intensity for 18 hours before an eyewall replacement cycle took place, weakening the hurricane to Category 4 intensity by 1800 UTC on September 22.
+Rita maintained Category 5 hurricane intensity for 18 hours before an eyewall replacement cycle took place, weakening the hurricane to Category 4 intensity by 18:00 UTC on September 22.
+As a result of the cycle, a new, larger eyewall consolidated, resulting in Rita's wind field expanding.
 At the same time, the tropical cyclone began to curve northwestward around the southwestern periphery of a ridge of high pressure over the Southeastern United States.
-As a result of the cycle, a new, larger eyewall consolidated, resulting in Rita's wind field expanding.
 Due to wind shear and cooler continental shelf waters, the hurricane continued to weaken.
-Rita weakened to Category 3 strength before making landfall at 0740 UTC on September 24 in extreme southwestern Louisiana between Johnson Bayou and Sabine Pass.
+Rita weakened to Category 3 strength before making landfall at 07:40 UTC on September 24 in extreme southwestern Louisiana between Johnson Bayou and Sabine Pass.
 At the time of landfall, Rita was a Category 3 hurricane with winds of 115 mph and a barometric pressure of 937 mbar (hPa; 27.67 inHg).

 Once inland on September 24, Rita began to rapidly weaken.
 The tropical cyclone had been downgraded to tropical storm intensity nearly 12 hours after landfall.
 Proceeding northward roughly parallel to the state border between Louisiana and Texas, radar imagery indicated that the storm soon lacked winds of tropical storm-force.
-Therefore, the NHC classified the system as a tropical depression while it was over Arkansas by 0600 UTC on September 25, shortly before it turned northeastward ahead of an approaching frontal boundary.
-Early the next day, the depression lost much of its convection over southeastern Illinois, and degenerated into a remnant low by 0600 UTC that day.
+Therefore, the NHC classified the system as a tropical depression while it was over Arkansas by 06:00 UTC on September 25, shortly before it turned northeastward ahead of an approaching frontal boundary.
+Early the next day, the depression lost much of its convection over southeastern Illinois, and degenerated into a remnant low by 06:00 UTC that day.
 The frontal boundary subsequently absorbed the remaining system six hours later over the southern Great Lakes region.